-The transformation from the rest frame of the observer to a standard reference frame requires a specification of the location on $\text{Earth}^3$ of the instrument used for the observation.
+The transformation from the rest frame of the observer to a standard reference frame requires a specification of the location on Earth^4 of the instrument used for the observation in order to calculate the diurnal Doppler correction due to the Earth's rotation.
 The location, if specified, shall be represented as a geocentric Cartesian triple with respect to a standard ellipsoidal geoid at the time of the observation.
+While the position can often be specified with an accuracy of 1 meter or better, for most purposes positional errors of several kilometers will have negligible impact on the computed velocity correction.
 For details, see reference [14].